 Applying for a Mortgage – Part 2

-During the process of chasing your dream of homeownership, a smart consumer would make every effort to gain knowledge and insight into the various aspects of the process.
-This effort not only involves developing an understanding of the mortgage loan application process, but also recognizing what you can do through preparation to increase the likelihood of a positive outcome.
-Nothing would be more discouraging than having your dream rejected or postponed due to an issue you could have resolved in advance with a little special attention.
+Chasing the dream of homeownership for yourself?
+A smart consumer will make every effort to gain knowledge and insight into the steps needed to achieve that goal.
+This effort not only involves developing an understanding of the mortgage loan process, but also recognizing what you can do in advance to increase the likelihood of a positive outcome.
+Having your dream of homeownership rejected or postponed, due to an issue you could have resolved beforehand with a little time and focus, can be discouraging and could potentially derail the dream entirely.

-Loan-to-Value Ratio (or LTV) is the total loan amount divided by the value.
+Also during a review of the collateral Loan-to-Value Ratio (or LTV) is calculated.
+The LTV is the total loan amount divided by the value.
 For example, if the value of the home you choose to purchase is $80,000 and you get a loan for $64,000 (with a down payment of $16,000), your loan-to-value ratio is 80 percent.
 A lower LTV may indicate lower risk to the lender and may balance other higher risk factors identified during the underwriting process.
+Speaking of down payments…

 Typically, the lower the ratio, the lower the risk.
 This is where the discipline you’ve developed in avoiding credit overextension comes into play.
 Lenders are interested in this calculation to determine what potential financial consequences would be in store for you with loan approval.